 Natalya Solzhenitsyn, widow of the writer Alexander Solzhenitsyn (1918-2008), spoke out in support of Dmitriev during his first trial, describing him as “a most honourable man”.

 Anatoly Razumov has worked for many years at the National Library in St Petersburg, building up a unique archive “Their Names Restored“.
-In addition to the victims of the Gulag and the Great Terror, this extensive collection of printed and online Books of Remembrance covers losses during the war (1941-1945) and the many months Leningrad was then blockaded.
+In addition to the victims of the Gulag and the Great Terror, this extensive collection of printed and online Books of Remembrance covers losses during the war (1941-1945) and the many months of the Leningrad Blockade.